Multimodal Large Language Models with Adaptive Preference Optimization for Sequential Recommendation: Experiments

 This section presents a case study of user 4126 from the Movielens dataset.
 As shown in the blue region of Figure \ref{fig:case_study}, given the interaction history and candidate set as a prompt, DPO produces an incorrect recommendation, while HaRS identifies the correct one.
 HaNoRec computes the sample’s hardness and model responsiveness, assigning a weight of 0.06, indicating it is hard to distinguish.
 HaRS relaxes the KL constraint and retrieves \textbf{Young Frankenstein}, which matches the user’s preference style.
 In contrast, DPO with fixed weighting recommends only popular but irrelevant items.
 Next, we compute the title–image similarity scores before and after training for the six movies retrieved by DPO and HaRS.
 Except for the top-scoring movie 1378, which slightly drops, DPO shows a significant decline in similarity for other movies, while HaRS improves the scores of its retrieved items.
 This supports \textbf{Challenge 2}, showing that NoDO effectively mitigates title–image mismatch caused by MLLM modality bias.

 Finally, we conduct a blind test using GPT‑4o \citep{2024gpt4o}, asking it to judge which recommendation list better matches the user based solely on historical interactions, without access to ground truth.
 As shown in the gray region of figure, GPT‑4o finds that HaRS’s recommendations better align with the user's interests in genre and semantics (sci-fi and dark comedy), while DPO’s list lacks thematic coherence, leading to the verdict: \textbf{Winner: HaNo}.
+In this section, we also introduce the automated construction process of the SFT and DPO datasets used by HaNoRec and baselines in Figure~\ref{fig:prompt}.